 In the United States, arrest records are maintained on the local, state, and federal levels and document a person's criminal activity as witnessed by law enforcement or the legal system.

-It's important to realize arrest records show up on background checks and a variety of other situations in which a person's criminal history may be relevant including; applying for a new job, security clearance, adoption cases, or immigration and applying for an international travel/visa.
+It's important to realize arrest records show up on background checks and a variety of other situations in which a person's criminal history may be relevant including; applying for a new job, security clearance, adoption cases, immigration, and applying for an international travel/visa.

 4 Reasons Your Charge Might Not Be Expunged